lakowske/slurp-some/README.md

 # slurp-some
-Slurp stream to a string some predefined amount
+Slurp some of a stream to a string.
+Inspired by clojure's slurp.

 # example
 ``` js